shaysugg/Notes/iOS-study/Concurency/Concurrency + CoreData.md

 * `perform(_:)`
 * `performAndWait(_:)`

-these methods ensure that whatever action we pass to them is executed **on the same queue that created the context.** the first is an asynchronous method, whereas the second is synchronous
+these methods ensure that whatever action we pass to them is executed ==on the same queue that created the context.== the first is an asynchronous method, whereas the second is synchronous
 ## Heavy coreData Operations
 `persistentContainer.performBackgroundTask` is a shortcuts that we can use to offload heavy operation from current thread and send it to background thread.